postaljs/postal.js/example/node/README.md

 ## How to run

+### Install depedencies first!
+Open a terminal/console to the example/node directory and run `npm install`.

+### Now, to run...
-Open a terminal/console to the example/node directory and run `node index.js`.
+Open a terminal/console to the example/node directory and run `npm start`.
 Then open a browser to http://localhost:8002.
 Once you enter a search term in the client UI, it will trigger the server side twitter search module to start searching, etc.

 ## The Good, the Bad & the Caveats